-- Sleep apnea is characterized by symptoms that include difficulty staying asleep (insomnia) and excessive sleepiness in the daytime(1).
+- Sleep apnea encompasses a group of breathing disorders characterized by symptoms that include snoring, headaches, difficulty staying asleep (insomnia), and excessive sleepiness in the daytime(1).

 - A 2017 study has found that CBD might have varying effects on an individual’s quality of sleep, depending on the dosage.
 High CBD doses had a sedating effect, while low doses had stimulating properties(2).

-- Several studies have also revealed that CBD might help treat sleep apnea symptoms and complications.
+- Several studies have also revealed that CBD might help relieve some sleep apnea symptoms and potentially help its associated complications.
 These related health problems include anxiety and depression(3), hypertension(4), and diabetes(5).

 - More research needs to be done on CBD’s direct effects on sleep apnea.
 Before taking CBD, sleep apnea patients are advised to first consult with a medical professional.

 Why People Are Turning to CBD for Sleep Apnea

 Currently, there are no studies on the effects of cannabidiol (CBD) on sleep apnea.
 However, research has shown that CBD might be promising in the treatment of sleep apnea symptoms and the complications that could arise from this medical condition.

 According to a 2019 study, the frequency of anxiety and depression was higher in patients with obstructive sleep apnea (OSA) syndrome than in most people(6).